-As we launch the September Series – the latest fine wines to be released via La Place de Bordeaux – we look at how these famous names from South America, California, Italy and beyond found their way into Bordeaux’s distribution network
+Each September, a selection of the world's finest wines are released via La Place de Bordeaux.
+We look at how these prestigious properties – from South America, California, Italy and beyond – found their way into Bordeaux’s distribution network

 region’s established network to distribute its new Chilean venture.
 In 2004, Opus One – Mouton Rothschild’s California collaboration with Mondavi (now Constellation Brands), and arguably Napa’s most famous winery – moved to distribute exclusively via La Place.